Frequently Asked Questions

 The endocannabinoid system (ECS) is a large network of receptors and transmitters found throughout our bodies responsible for regulating numerous systems and functions.
 Cannabinoids are compounds that interact with ECS receptors to promote homeostasis (balance) within these systems.

 Hemp contains different types of cannabinoids.
 One of these cannabinoids found naturally in hemp is cannabidiol (CBD).
-CBD is known for its natural properties, which studies suggest, may help support overall wellness.
-As a result, thousands are turning to CBD products such as oils to help them lead a healthier, more active life in a completely natural way.
+CBD is known for its natural properties, as a result, thousands are turning to CBD products such as oils, gummies, topicals, and capsules as an addition to their wellness lifestyle.

 Tetrahydrocannabinol (THC) is the psychoactive cannabinoid found in cannabis plants such as hemp.
 However, because industrial hemp contains less than 0.3% THC, extracts obtained from hemp will not get you high.
 As a result, all CBD products made with extracts from hemp are completely non-psychoactive.